crowbar/barclamp-crowbar/doc/quickstart/installing_hadoop.md

 Use these instructions to install and configure a Hadoop cluster using Crowbar.

 1. Configure and apply Hadoop barclamp proposals in Crowbar (this step also allocates nodes).
-2. Verify nodes statuses (all nodes green in Crowbar Nodes UI).
+2. Verify nodes statuses (all nodes icons are green in Crowbar *Nodes* UI).
 3. Troubleshoot the Chef client if necessary by running the following command on problematic nodes:

 		$ chef-client